Kanagaraj-NN/Enhanced-Fault-Localization/README.txt

     # defects4j info -p Lang
         This command will provide details about the defects4j Lang project along with the defects4j directories
 	# cd ..
-		This command will take back to the parent directory (working directory: "ecfl")
+		This command will take back to the parent directory (working directory: "Enhanced-Fault-Localization")